-[Section 134(3)(m) of the Companies Act, 2013 read with Rule 8(3) of the Companies (Accounts) Rules, 2014]
+(Section 134(3)(m) of the Companies Act, 2013 read with Rule 8(3) of the Companies (Accounts) Rules, 2014)

-A. CONSERVATION OF ENERGY
+CONSERVATION OF ENERGY

-- 1. Steps taken or impact on conservation of energy: - Replacement of old inefficient motor with new energy efficient motors and installation of temperature controllers to reduce the steam consumption in gelatin production. - Submersible pump installed for Ossein transfer of 30 pits- Reduced water and power consumption - 2.
-Steps taken or utilising alternate sources of energy: Nil - 3.
+- 1. Steps taken or impact on conservation of energy: - Replacement of old inefficient motor with new energy efficient motors and installation of temperature controllers to reduce the steam consumption in gelatin production. - Steam Flow meters have been installed with various equipments.
+This will help to check steam consumed, efficiency of the equipment and also to take timely corrective action if there is any leakage of steam. - 2.
+Steps taken or utilising alternate sources of energy: Discussion is on for putting up 2 MW solar power plant with in the factory premises. - 3.
 Capital investment on energy conservation equipment: Nil

-B. TECHNOLOGY ABSORPTION
+TECHNOLOGY ABSORPTION